What Kind Of Hand Pump Should I Buy?

 While most inflatable paddleboards, kayaks, and boats come with a hand pump they often are only single action or just plain old cheap.
 They can take quite a while to fill your inflatable with air and that’s the last thing you want to be doing when next to a beautiful body of water on a hot summer day.
-Although they can be on the spendy side, purchasing a triple action or dual action pump can shorten the time it takes to inflate whatever it is you are going to use.
+Although they can be on the spendy side, purchasing a triple-action or dual action hand pump can shorten the time it takes to inflate whatever it is you are going to use.
 Basically, less work and more play.

 All Pumps On The Table

 Not many paddleboards are sold with a triple-action pump, so this one is most likely going to be better than the one you got with your board.
 This pump has two 3.5 L chambers that you pump at the same time, doubling the air output compared to the classic dual-action pump which only has one chamber.